Dependable-Intelligent-Systems-Lab/xwhy/.github/PULL_REQUEST_TEMPLATE/pull_request_template.md

 - [ ] Bugfix
 - [ ] Feature
 - [ ] Code style update (formatting, local variables)
-- [ ] Refactoring (no functional changes, no api changes)
+- [ ] Refactoring (no functional changes, no API changes)
 - [ ] Build related changes
 - [ ] CI related changes
 - [ ] Documentation content changes
 - [ ] Other...
 Please describe:

 ## PR Purpose
-What is the current behavior?
+What is the current behaviour?
 Link to any existing Issues/PRs:

-What is the new behavior?
+What is the new behaviour?
 Resolves #...

 ## Are there any specific instructions or things that should be known prior to reviewing?